Apfel/hypertext/README.md

 # hypertext
 **hypertext** is a C-written library that shall make your life a little less stressful when dealing with [RFC 2616](https://tools.ietf.org/html/rfc2616) (`shall` defined as per [RFC 2119](https://tools.ietf.org/html/rfc2119)).
-hypertext depends only on standard stuff, but has some fancy support sprinkled in for some stuff, like a manifest for Windows.
+hypertext only requires standard C.

 ## Issues
 - The doxygen-based documentation is quite broken; doxygen skips values and whatnot.
 (Is this my or doxygen's fault?).